 The first thing we need to do is establish the difference between link shortening and cloaking.
 A lot of people use both terms interchangeably, but they're not the same thing.

 Link shortening involves taking a link and – you guessed it – cutting it short.
-Here are two quick examples, first a longer link and then a shortened one:
+Here are two quick examples:

 The goal of link shortening is to create URLs that are easier to remember and share.
 When a visitor clicks on that second URL, they're redirected to the first one, so nothing changes beyond the look of the link.